PujaKumari23/Project/Email Generator/Readme.md

 <b>Email Generator</b>

-Language used- Java Core
+<b>Language used</b>- Java Core

-Implements basic Java concepts of methods and constructors and how one can make an interative application using these basic concepts.
+<b>Concepts used</b> - Implements basic Java concepts of methods and constructors and how one can make an interative application using these basic concepts.